Introduction to the Joker movie

 Number One

 When Arthur watched Murray's show, he imagined himself in the audience, and Murray noticed him.
-Arthur'voice rose from the crowd, and Murray told him he loved him.
+Arthur's voice rose from the crowd, and Murray told him he loved him.
 Murray then invited him to sit next to him after a quick chat, hugged him, and said he wished Arthur was his son.
 Arthur then returned to reality, a faint smile on his lips.

 Number Two